September 23rd, 2016

 This picture here is a good example of what is known as a "desire path" or "desire line", and is a common pattern observed in planning of public spaces.

 Desire paths form where the design of the space does not allow people to follow their preferred paths.
 Desire paths tend to form as a shortest path between two points, or where the formal design does not accomodate a common use case.

 The picture above is from the Netherlands, where many people ride bikes.
-If you're riding your bike, you're certainly not going to like riding up to the stair, getting off your bike and carrying it down the stairs.
+If you're riding your bike, you're certainly not going to like riding up to the stairs, getting off your bike, and carrying it down the stairs.
 Instead, you risk a little tumble in return for a quick ride down the hill on the side.

 Desire paths thus also illustrate how people adjust their own behaviour based on their own perception of risk versus the (perceived or real) gain (e.g. saving a few seconds, feeling like they are in control ("nobody tells me where to walk"), etc.).